 - The team in 2nd place will receive $300 USD.

 - The team in 3rd place will receive $200 USD.

 - The top performers will also be invited to co-author in an international benchmarking study.

 Please note that any researcher/s can participate in the challenge submission/evaluation as well as the bench-marking study following the challenge regardless of whether or not they attend the STACOM conference.
-However, the monetary prize will only be award based on the best DICE score during the evaluation stage of the challenge and is only available for those who attend the STACOM workshop.
+However, the monetary prize will only be award based on the best DICE score during the evaluation stage of the challenge and is only available for those who have their paper accepted and presented at the STACOM workshop.

 Auckland Bioengineering Institute Workshop

 A series of workshops were held to introduce the basic ideas behind applying deep learning for various tasks including atrial segmentation:

 - Zhaohan Xiong: "Machine Learning for Image Processing" (slides available here)